cyrusimap/cyrus-imapd/docsrc/imap/reference/faqs/o-sharedfilesystem-gpfs.rst

 many millions of files.
 Just the number of files alone would be enough to kill the idea of using GPFS.

-Cyrus makes pretty extensive use of mmap(), and so does Berkeley DB.
+Cyrus makes pretty extensive use of mmap().
 While GPFS implements mmap(), the GPFS architect had some words about the way certain operations are accomplished in Cyrus.
 I think there are (or used to be) places where an mmap'd file is opened for write with